Here’s the ever so popular Dr. Mike’s Power Cookie for the 17 Day Diet. It was created by the creator of the 17 Day Diet, Dr. Mike.

 Sara, who is a member of my private FB Group, told me the cookies were so yummy that she couldn’t keep her husband’s hands out of the cookie jar!

 Other Low Carb Breakfast Recipes

-If you enjoy Dr. Mike’s Power Cookie for the 17 Day Diet and are looking for more low carb breakfast recipes for the 17 Day Diet, here are a few other healthy breakfast recipes you may want to try:
+If you enjoy Dr. Mike’s Power Cookie for the 17 Day Diet and are looking for more low carb breakfast ideas with recipes for the 17 Day Diet, here are a few other healthy breakfast recipes you may want to try: